 Final Thoughts on ECCAIRS Reporting Compliance Software Compatibility

 After a company has approximately 100 employees, it may make sense to have a professional software engineer adapt their aviation SMS software tools to be ECCAIRS reporting compliant.

-Each aviation services provider must analyze their systems to determine the level of effort required to make the required technological changes.
+Each aviation service provider must analyze their systems to determine the level of effort needed to make the required technological changes.
 Even larger companies may benefit by leaving these requirements to professional aviation SMS solution providers.

-Furthermore, it will never be cost efficient if your existing SMS solution is:
+Furthermore, it will never be cost-effective if your existing SMS solution is:

 - MS Excel spreadsheets; or

 - MS Access driven.

 Spreadsheet and point solution technologies are simply not conducive to achieving EASA compliance with ECCAIRS reporting requirements.